-1. Graduation from an accredited high school with a grade point average of 2.5 or better, or successful completion of the General Education Development (GED) tests.

-2. Completion of the Pre-College Curriculum (State of Kentucky) (see "Minimum Admission Standards for Public Universities in Kentucky/Pre-College Curriculum" in the General Information section of this catalog.)

-3. A composite ACT score at or above the national mean.
+- Graduation from an accredited high school with a grade point average of 2.5 or better, or successful completion of the General Education Development (GED) tests. - 2.
+Completion of the Pre-College Curriculum (State of Kentucky) (see "Minimum Admission Standards for Public Universities in Kentucky/Pre-College Curriculum" in the General Information section of this catalog). - 3.
+A composite ACT score at or above the national mean.

-Persons with deficiencies in the above areas may be eligible for admission under certain conditions.
+Persons with deficiencies in the above areas may be eligible for admission under certain conditions:

-1. Exceptionally gifted students who have completed three years of high school may be admitted by action of the Admissions and Appeals Committee, provided recommendations from high school counselors and teachers, previous academic records, test scores, and personal interviews indicate the ability to succeed in college level work.
+1. Exceptionally gifted students who have completed three years of high school may be

-2. Students with pre-college curriculum deficiencies are, in general, not admissible if they lack two courses in one area or three courses overall.
+- admitted by action of the Admissions and Appeals Committee, provided recommendations from high school counselors and teachers, previous academic records, test scores, and personal interviews indicate the ability to succeed in college level work. - Students with pre-college curriculum deficiencies are, in general, not admissible if they lack two courses in one area or three courses overall.
 Exceptions are made if the student has a score of 22 (enhanced) or better on the appropriate ACT subtest.
 Other exceptions must be approved by the College Admissions and Appeals Committee.
-Students admitted by action of the College Admissions and Appeals Committee to enroll in courses to remove pre-college curriculum deficiencies.
+Students admitted by action of the College Admissions and Appeals Committee will be required to enroll in courses to remove pre-college curriculum deficiencies.
 All deficiencies must be removed by the time the student completes twenty-four (24) semester hours of degree credit.
-Deficiencies may be removed by successfully completing courses outlined in the Pre-College Curriculum section of this catalog.

-3. Students who have a high school grade point average between 2.25 and 2.49 may be admitted if the composite ACT score is 23 or above.

-4. Students who have a composite ACT score of 18-19 may be admitted if the high school grade point average is 3.0-3.25 or above.

-5. Students whose ACT College Reading scores are 18 and below or whose SAT I verbal scores are 430 and below must participate in the state-mandated Supplemented Study Program in College Reading.
-During their first semester of enrollment they must register for one section of a nonmathematics General Education course offered with supplemented study hours each week.
-Specific courses in the supplemented program vary each semester and will be listed in the Schedule of Courses.

-6. Students who graduated from an unaccredited high school may be admitted upon satisfactory completion of such examinations as the College faculty may require.
+Deficiencies may be removed by successfully completing courses outlined in the Pre-College Curriculum section of this catalog. - 3.
+Students who have a high school grade point average between 2.25 and 2.49 may be admitted if the composite ACT score is 23 or above. - 4.
+Students who have a composite ACT score of 18-19 may be admitted if the high school grade point average is 3.0-3.25 or above. - 5.
+Students whose ACT College Reading score is lower than 20 or whose SAT I verbal score is lower than 470 must participate in the statemandated Supplemented Study Program in College Reading.
+During their first semester of enrollment they must register for one section of a non-mathematics General Education course offered with a supplemented college reading course (GEN 105).
+Specific courses in the supplemented program vary each semester and will be listed in the Schedule of Courses. - Students who graduated from an unaccredited high school may be admitted upon satisfactory completion of such examinations as the College faculty may require.
 For further information consult the Admissions Office.